Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Language Translation.md

 ### getFileTranslation(key:String):String
 Gets a translatable key-value pairs from the currently selected language within a language localization file.
 If said key, doesn't exists inside said file; returns the given argument passed to the function.

-- `key` - The translatable key-value pairs to retrive and utilize from the currently selected language.
+- `key` - The translatable key-value pairs to retrieve and utilize from the currently selected language.

 Example:
 ```lang